janet-lang/circlet/README.md

 ### Response table

-Return value of the `handler` function must be Janet `table` containing at least the `status` key corresponding to HTTP status of the response (e.g. 200 for the success).
+The return value of the `handler` function must be a Janet table containing at least the `status` key with an integer value that corresponds to the HTTP status of the response (e.g. 200 for success).

-Other keys could be:
+Other possible keys include:

-- `:body` the body of the HTTP response (e.g. HTML code for the page, JSON doc)
+- `:body` the body of the HTTP response (e.g. a string in HTML or JSON)
-- `:headers` a Janet `table` or `struct` with standard HTTP headers.
-Structure is the same as in HTTP request case above.
+- `:headers` a Janet table or struct with standard HTTP headers.
+The structure is the same as the HTTP request case described above.

-### Midlewares
+### Middleware

-The last functionality that Circlet provides is creating middlewares.
-You can think about middlewares as chain for consuming the HTTP request.
-You can look at the `handle` function as a middleware.

-Circlet provides `circlet/middleware` function which coerces any function or table to middleware.
-Signature and the return value of the middleware must be the same as for the `handler` function.
-Midlewares are often higher order functions (meaning they return another function) for parametrization at their create time.
+Circlet also allows for the creation of different “middleware”.
+Pieces of middleware can be thought of as links in a chain of functions that are used to consume the HTTP request.
+The `handler` function can be thought of as a piece of middleware and other middleware should match the signature and return type of the `handler` function, i.e. accept and return a Janet table.

+Middleware can be created in one of two ways.
+A user can define a function with the appropriate signature and return type or use Circlet’s `circlet/middleware` function to coerce an argument into a piece of middleware.
+Middleware pieces are often higher-order functions (meaning that they return another function).
+This allows for parameterization at creation time.

-#### Provided middlewares
+#### Provided middleware

-There are three basic middlewares provided by the Circlet:
+There are three basic pieces of middleware provided by Circlet:

 - `(circlet/router routes)` simple routing facility.
-This function takes Janet table containing the routes.
-Each key should be Janet string with URI (e.g.
-"/", "/posts") and its value `handler` function same as in the text above.
+This function takes a Janet table containing the routes.
+Each key should be a Janet string matching a URI (e.g. `”/“`, `”/posts"`) with a value that is a function of the same form as the `handler` function described above.
-- `(circlet/logger nextmw)` simple loggin facility.
-It just prints the request info on `stdout`.
+- `(circlet/logger nextmw)` simple logging facility.
+This function prints the request info on `stdout`.
 The only argument is the next middleware.
-It is usually `handler` function or the `router` middleware.
-- `(circlet/cookies nextmw)` middleware which extracts the cookies from the HTTP header and puts it to request parameter under `:cookies` key.
+- `(circlet/cookies nextmw)` middleware which extracts the cookies from the HTTP header and stores the value under the `:cookies` key in the request object.

 ## Example